FailAcademy/learning/wdp-vancouver/_lessons/week-05/03a-react-routing-state.md

 ## Learning Objectives

-Today we'll discuss URL routing in single-page applications, and we'll create a typical SPA in React, buy completing a new mini-project.
+- Create a typical SPA in React, buy completing a new mini-project.

-We'll also introduce the final project for React week!

 ---